-The main display, located at the top of your 5020 IP phone, shows the SuperKey instructions and Softkey labels.
-The Redial number, the name of the feature currently active, messaging information, and telephone system error messages can also be shown.
+The main display, located at the top of your SUPERSET 4150, has six touchsensitive Softkeys at the bottom and an information display area at the top.
+The Redial number, the name of the feature currently active, messaging information, and telephone system error messages are displayed in the information area.

 When your telephone is idle, the current date and time of day are displayed continuously.
-But as soon as you make or receive a call, the display shows information about that call, such as which line or trunk is being used, and the duration of the call.
+As soon as you make or receive a call, the display shows information about that call, such as which line or trunk is being used, and the duration of the call.
 This is useful when you are charging the cost of a call to a customer or an account number.